umple/umple/README.md

 # UmpleEclipsePlugin
-This project is going to provide a comprehensive Eclipse plugin for Umple
+This project is going to provide a comprehensive Eclipse plugin for Umple.